Oklahoma Sooners football: Barry Switzer era (1973–1988)

 Switzer ascended to head coach following the departure of Fairbanks.
 His tenure began with a scandal when the university self-reported violations involving the alteration of a player's high school transcript.
 Although the Sooners forfeited eight games from the 1972 season, the university now recognizes the wins and the Big Eight Conference championship won that year.

 The Big Eight punished the team with a two-year bowl ban beginning in 1973 and a two-year ban on television appearances beginning in 1974.
-During the next three years, while the bans were in place, Oklahoma went 32–1–1 and won three straight conference championships.
+During the next three years, Oklahoma went 32–1–1 and won three straight conference championships.
 They claimed back-to-back national championships in 1974 and 1975, the two years in which they could not appear on television during the regular season.
-As it was a postseason game, NBC did air Oklahoma's 1976 Orange Bowl win over Michigan, which secured the team's fifth national championship.
+As it was a postseason game, NBC aired Oklahoma's 1976 Orange Bowl win over Michigan, which secured the team's fifth national championship.

 Oklahoma performed exceptionally well during their probation.
-In 1973, the Sooners had seven ranked teams on their 11-game schedule and beat six of them, tying No. 1 USC and finishing the year undefeated.
+In 1973, the Sooners played seven ranked teams, beat six of them, tied No. 1 USC, and finished the year undefeated.
 In 1974, the run-heavy wishbone offense averaged 43 points per game and set an FBS record that still stands with 73.91 rushing attempts per game.
-In both 1974 and 1975, the team had six players rush for over 300 yards, with Joe Washington earning All-America honors in both seasons as the team's rushing leader.
-Additionally, due to the frequency of quarterback rushes in the wishbone, signal caller Steve Davis rushed for more yards than he passed in both seasons.
+In both 1974 and 1975, the team had six players rush for over 300 yards, with Joe Washington leading the team in rushing and earning All-America honors in both seasons.
+Due to the frequency of quarterback rushes in the wishbone, signal caller Steve Davis rushed for more yards than he passed in both seasons.

 Following the 1975 season, several key players left the team.
-Defensive tackle Lee Roy Selmon was selected first overall in the 1976 NFL Draft, and Washington was taken three picks later.
+Defensive tackle Lee Roy Selmon was selected first overall in the 1976 NFL draft, and Washington was taken three picks later.
 Davis departed and was replaced at quarterback by Dean Blevins, who was unable to match his predecessor's contributions in the running game.
 In 1978, Oklahoma would get their third Heisman Trophy winner in running back Billy Sims, who rushed for 1,896 yards and broke the Big Eight regular season rushing record.
 The Sooners finished third in the final AP poll after an Orange Bowl victory over Nebraska, the closest they came to a national championship in the second half of the 1970s.
-Despite never losing more than two games in any season during the these years, Oklahoma never finished in the top two in the final AP poll.
+Despite never losing more than two games in any season during these years, Oklahoma never finished in the top two in the final AP poll.